RYA Yachtmaster Prep and Exams

 • Should you wish to join the growing yacht training industry, a commercially endorsed Yachtmaster certificate is the minimum entry requirement to become an RYA Cruising Instructor within an RYA school anywhere in the world.

 1. SEA-TIME – Minimum of 50 days, 2,500 miles including at least 5 passages over 60 miles measured along the rhumb line from the port of departure to the destination, acting as skipper for at least two of these passages and including two which have involved overnight passages.
 5 days experience as skipper.
 At least half this mileage and passages must be in tidal waters.
 All qualifying sea-time must be within 10 years prior to the exam.
 Please be advised this is an absolute minimum requirement to be examined!

 2. VHF – ROC (M) with DSC or higher

 3. Valid First Aid and CPR qualification – CPR within one year.
-See here for a list of acceptable first aid courses.
+First aid course must be 8 hours or longer.

 The following are not pre-requisites to the exam but are additional requirements should you wish to have your certificate commercially endorsed:

 2. Sea Survival Course The recommended minimum level of safety training is the MED A1/A2.
 However to ensure recognition internationally we recommend you take the STCW Basic Safety offered at all Marine training institutions across Canada.

 3. The Professional Practices and Responsibilities on-line course –you can take that with us.
 Online, and priced at $70.00.

 Fees and Booking

 The above price covers the cost of specialized tutoring from a current RYA/MCA Yachtmaster Instructor/ Examiner.
 The examiner for the exam is a different person.
 The exam fee is separate and is paid to RYA.
 It is about $380 for the Yachtmaster Coastal Exam, and about $425 for the Yachtmaster Offshore Exam.